Creating a More Humane San Diego

-With campuses in Escondido, Oceanside and San Diego, we provide animal services for 12 cities within San Diego County.
-We not only care for 50,000 animals in our communities, but also share the expertise we have gained through our innovative programs with shelters nationwide so they can save more lives in their communities.
+With campuses in El Cajon, Escondido, Oceanside, Ramona and San Diego, we provide animal services for 14 cities within San Diego County.
+We not only care for more than 40,000 animals in our communities annually, but also share the expertise we have gained through our innovative programs with shelters nationwide so they can save more lives in their communities.

 While our influence is expanding nationally, our top priority is meeting the needs of San Diego.
 We provide exceptional care for all animals through world-class veterinary medicine, shelter and most of all: love.

 What We Strive For